-If you’re a lover of Biscoff, let’s face it, who isn’t, then these are going to blow your mind.
+If you’re a fan of Biscoff cookies, then these are going to blow your mind.
 These Biscoff Truffles are an amazingly rich and decadent treat.
 I’m sure you’ve heard of the famous Oreo truffles, well these are similar except we’re using the new Biscoff sandwich cookies instead of Oreos.
 When I first saw the biscoff cookies they reminded me of Oreos and I knew the first thing I had to make were these Biscoff Truffles.

 - Lotus Biscoff Cookies: the new filled sandwich cookies

 - Oil: any unflavoured oil, like vegetable or even coconut works well if you don’t mind the taste